Adversarial Guided Diffusion Models for Adversarial Purification: Experiments

-\textbf{Result analysis on guidance:} \cref{table4} shows the robust accuracy of the three guidance patterns of diffusion model, i.e., the method without guidance \citep{nie2022diffusion}, the method with guidance \citep{anonymous2023classifier}, and the method with robust guidance (ours).
-Our method achieves optimal robustness under all situations.
+\textbf{Comparison analysis on guidance:} \Cref{table4} shows the comparative robust accuracy of three different pipelines, including the method without guidance \citep{nie2022diffusion}, the method with guidance \citep{anonymous2023classifier}, and our method with adversarial guidance.
+We can see that within the existing guidance, DM-based AP has better robustness on CIFAR-10, but on more complex tasks, the robustness on CIFAR-100 actually decreases slightly.
+In contrast, our method consistently outperforms under all situations.
 Specifically, our method improves the robust accuracy by 5.07\% against AutoAttack $l_\infty$, and by 3.71\% against AutoAttack $l_2$ on CIFAR-10, respectively.
-Furthermore, it shows an improvement of 3.9\% on CIFAR-100.
-The results demonstrate that our method can significantly improve the robustness of the pre-trained diffusion-based purifier model.
+Furthermore, it shows an improvement of 3.90\% on CIFAR-100.
+This substantial improvement can be attributed to the targeted refinement that introduces adversarial guidance during the reverse process, effectively removing the perturbations without sacrificing the semantic information of purified examples.
+Unlike existing guided DM-based AP that may preserve a portion of perturbations, our AGDM-based AP prioritizes modifications that are beneficial for robust classification.
+This is also validated in \Cref{table6}.